 Moving from pre-production to production usually involves hardening the security aspects of the system.
 In sandbox testing, you might use regular HTTP to connect the User Application driver to the application server, or you might use a self-signed certificate (as a temporary measure) for driver/app-server communication.
-In production, on the other hand, you probably use secure connections, with server authentication based on your company's Verisign (or other trusted provider) certificate.
+In production, on the other hand, you probably use secure connections, with server authentication based on your company's Verisign\ (or other trusted provider) certificate.

-- "Understanding Security in the Identity Applications Environment" on page 55 - "Using Secure Sockets for User Application Connections to the Identity Vault" on page 57 - "Enabling SSL for User Access" on page 58 - "Enabling SOAP Security" on page 58 - "Enabling Authentication" on page 59 - "Encrypting Sensitive Identity Applications Data" on page 59 - "Preventing XSS Attacks" on page 60 - "Modifying Trustee Rights" on page 60 - "Enabling Support for Digital Signatures" on page 62 - "Updating a Password for a Database User on Tomcat" on page 66
+- "Understanding Security in the Identity Applications Environment" on page 55

+- "Using Secure Sockets for User Application Connections to the Identity Vault" on page 57

+- "Enabling SSL for User Access" on page 58

+- "Enabling SOAP Security" on page 58

+- "Enabling Authentication" on page 59

+- "Encrypting Sensitive Identity Applications Data" on page 59

+- "Preventing XSS Attacks" on page 60

+- "Modifying Trustee Rights" on page 60

+- "Updating a Password for a Database User on Tomcat" on page 62